udecode/editor-protocol/README.md

 - When documentation is modified, so should be the tests.
 - Documentation and software should both be versioned, and versions should match, so someone working with old versions of software should be able to find the proper documentation.

+## Contributing

+The Editor Protocol is an open-source standard, and community contributions are what make open-source such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

-Steps to follow for new Specs:
+Steps to follow for new Docs and Specs:
 - Editor Protocol (Documentation-driven development):
-  - Open an issue documenting the new Spec (optional, you can directly open a PR).
+  - Open an issue documenting the new Doc or Spec.
-  - Open a PR documenting the new Spec into [/docs](https://github.com/udecode/editor-protocol/tree/main/docs), starting with the issue or PR #.
-  - Include the issue or PR number at the start of the Spec.
-  - Review then merge.
+  - Mention the issue where the new Doc or Spec should be linked to.
   - _Semantic versioning – after beta_
 - Application (Test-driven development):
-  - Open a PR testing the corresponding Editor Protocol feature, mentioning the Spec number.
+  - Open a PR testing the corresponding Editor Protocol Spec, mentioning the Spec issue.
   - Develop the feature in that PR so that the unit tests pass.
   - Review then merge.
   - Release.

-## Contributing

-The Editor Protocol is an open-source standard, and community contributions are what make open-source such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

 🌟 Please consider **starring** the project and watching it on GitHub, to be kept abreast of future developments and show your appreciation.

-📥 If you’ve got an idea for a new spec, would like to make a suggestion that improves the protocol itself, or want to contribute to a better developer experience for users of the protocol, please open an issue, and feel free to fork the repo in order to create a pull request.
+📥 If you’ve got an idea for a new Spec, would like to make a suggestion that improves the protocol itself, or want to contribute to a better developer experience for users of the protocol, please comment the existing issues or open a new issue.

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feat/AmazingFeature`)
-3. Follow the above Documentation-Driven Development steps.

 <!-- If you’re looking for inspiration regarding new specs to write, or contributions you could make, please check the [open issues](https://github.com/udecode/editor-protocol/issues?q=is%3Aissue+is%3Aopen). -->